-Future CCR units (Phase 1 Modules 4-6 and Phase 2 Modules 7-13) are permitted with the WDNR, but have not been developed.
-When developed, the units will be new CCR landfills, as defined in 40 CFR 257.53.
-Future CCR units are not addressed in this plan and are not discussed further herein.
+Future landfill modules (Phase 2 Modules 7 through 13) are permitted with the WDNR, but have not been developed.
+As these modules are developed, they will be considered lateral expansions of the new CCR landfill currently comprised of Modules 4-6.
+Future lateral expansions are not addressed in this plan and are not discussed further herein.